IDNI/tau-lang/README.md

 uninterpreted_constant => "<:" name ">".
 ```

-* `var` stands for a variable of the Boolean algebra (see Subsection
+* `var` is a variable of type a Boolean algebra element (see Subsection
 [Variables](#variables-variables-variables) for details), and
 * finally, `0` and `1` stands for the given elements in the corresponding Boolean
 algebra